t-coil/wdt-module-1-test/checkpoint-6/checkpoint-6.md

 1. Defined a variable containing an array of four strings.
 You can name the variable whatever you'd like, and the strings can contain any words or phrases you'd like.
 2. `console.log` joining the elements of the array together with one blank space in between them.
 3. `console.log` joining the elements of the array together with whatever string you'd like to add!
 4. Define a variable containing a string (any string).
-With this new variable as the **parameter** (input) of your join function, `console.log` joining the array together.
+Use this new variable as the **parameter** (input) of your join function, and `console.log` joining the array together.

 ## Push, Pop, Shift, and Unshift

 Push and pop are sort of opposites, like + and - are.
 Push adds a value to the end of your array, and pop removes the last element from the array.
 I like thinking of push as adding a new item to the bottom of a list, and pop as deleting it.
-Push takes your new item as a **parameter**.
+Push takes your new value as a **parameter**.
 Pop takes no parameters at all.

 Code:
 ```